-It’s one of the most popular mobiles of all time, remembered for its near-indestructible build, long-lasting battery and legendary Snake (well Snake II if we’re being accurate) game, and the team licensing the Nokia phone name has jumped at the chance to reignite the love for a phone which was once the leader in the mobile market.
+It’s one of the most popular mobiles of all time, remembered for its near-indestructible build, long-lasting battery and legendary Snake (well, Snake 2 if we’re being accurate) game, and the team licensing the Nokia phone name has jumped at the chance to reignite the love for a phone which was once the leader in the mobile market.

-Enter the new Nokia 3310, a lovingly crafted homage to the iconic handset with a helping of modern-day upgrades.
+Enter the new Nokia 3310, a homage to the iconic handset with a helping of modern-day upgrades.
 If you were a fan of the 3310 and long for those simpler times, the likelihood is you’ll want to pick this up.

 If you're less familiar with the original though, this is just another feature phone which won't satisfy your smartphone sensibilities with a price that's steeper than it needs to be.

 New Nokia 3310 price and release date

 - Out now in the UK, but not yet in the US or Australia

 - Costs £49.99 (around $65, AU$90)